 The spouse of a work permit holder can also obtain a work permit under the Code C-41 confirmation of job offer exemption.
-This exemption applies in circumstances where the principal applicant received a work permit in an occupation requiring a sufficiently high level of expertise to be considered a skilled worker, namely if a work permit was obtained to perform work in a skill type 0 or skill level A, B or C occupation listed in the National Occupational Classification dictionary.
+This exemption applies in circumstances where the principal applicant received a work permit in an occupation requiring a sufficiently high level of expertise to be considered a skilled worker, namely if a work permit was obtained to perform work in a Skill Level 0, A or B occupation listed in the National Occupational Classification dictionary.